Trump hints at strong jobs report ahead of its release

-About an hour before the Labor Department released its closely watched jobs number Friday, President Donald Trump was already talking up its contents.
+About an hour before the Labor Department released its closely watched jobs number Friday, President Donald Trump was already talking up the results.

 "Looking forward to seeing the employment numbers at 8:30 this morning," he tweeted at 7:21 a.m.
 ET.